 In dry-litter systems, instead of being washed away, the waste from the pigs is mixed with woodchips and collected in a waste alley.
 The waste alley is cleared as needed and the manure and woodchip mix is placed in a composting bin.
 After about two months, a nutrient-rich and pathogen- and bacteria-free compost is ready for use on Asifoa’s taro crop.

 Pigs play an important cultural and financial role in American Samoa.
-Because there are no native mammals and little space to raise larger animals, pigs tend to be the protein of choice for many on the Samoan islands.
-Asifoa sells his pigs to church groups, school lunch programs, individual clients and at area markets.
+Because there are few native mammals and little space to raise larger animals, pigs tend to be the protein of choice for many on the Samoan islands.
+Asifoa sells his pigs to church groups and individuals for personal consumption and sells his vegetables to area markets and to the school lunch program.

 Thanks to NRCS’ help, Asifoa’s pigs are healthier and he has a reputation for using good operating practices and is turning a larger profit and his farm is now in compliance with Environmental Protection Agency regulations.
 He’s also started a business selling excess compost to local farmers for use on their crops.